Five benefits of reusing content

 Reusing content makes your content modular.
 You can connect existing content to other content.
 That may seem a bit abstract, so let’s consider an analogy: planning your wardrobe.

-Think about when you are packing for a trip.
+Think about when you’re packing for a trip.
 You want to pack flexible clothing items you can wear more than once on different occasions.
 For example, a shirt you can dress up or dress down and pair with items in different color schemes.

 That’s one of the motivations for content reuse.
 It lets your team do more with your content.
 You identify information and messages you need to say more than once because they will be useful to your business or customers at different times, in diverse circumstances, or on multiple occasions.
 Once you’ve identified content that could be reused, you gain many benefits.

-Let’s look in more detail at why you’ll want to reuse content, and then we can touch on how you can make it happen.
+Let’s look in more detail at why you’ll want to reuse content, then touch on how you can make it happen.

 Too much of a content professional’s time is spent on routine tasks such as creating a new version of a content item from an existing version or updating it.
 Even if only a few new words are needed, the time and effort required can be laborious.